 WordPress has already made it easier for people to make beautiful websites.
 Moreover, with the introduction of the new Gutenberg editor, it has gone way beyond people’s imagination.
-When it comes to functionalities and ease of uses, Gutenberg editor is far more advanced than the previous Classic editor.
+When it comes to functionalities and ease of use, the Gutenberg editor is far more advanced than the previous Classic editor.
 The new block editor lets you create pages and posts with plenty of blocks.
 Most interestingly, you can not only use & style blocks but also reuse the created blocks again and again.
 Today, we will learn how to create reusable blocks in Gutenberg editor.

-What are the Reusable Blocks?
+What Are the Reusable Blocks?

 Gutenberg has a whole set of default blocks to shape up your posts and pages.
 While styling different blocks, you may decide to use them again and again.
 If so, The Gutenberg editor lets you save your styled blocks and use them on any page or post of your choice.
 It’s a wonderful relief from creating the same block again and again.

 The blocks you save to Reusables can not only be accessed from any post and pages but also be exported and imported to be used on other WordPress sites.
 It’s such an adorable feature that the previous Classic editor didn’t have.

 Create content, and save it for you and other contributors to reuse across your site.
 Update the block, and the changes apply everywhere it’s used.

 It saves you time, and you don’t have to type the same text and format them repeatedly.
 Most importantly the contents of your site will be consistent all across the pages and posts.
 Your site will look more professional with a similar design and type of blocks.

 Suppose, you created a CTA button for a particular product you showcase/sell on your site which may be required to be inserted on plenty of pages and posts.
 In that case, a saved CTA button block will do fine.
 You can do the same for any type of block.